Installing and configuring the connector using SQL commands¶

 dest_db

-Specifies the name name of the database for the ServiceNow® data in Snowflake (the database that you created earlier).
+Specifies the name of the database for the ServiceNow® data in Snowflake (the database that you created earlier).

 The name of the database must be valid object identifiers.